Were the “Dark Ages” Really So Dark?

 2. Instruct students to log into the Kialo discussion and begin working.

-Tip: If you have more than one clone of the discussion, it is ok for two student groups to work on the same myth, but each in a different clone of the discussion.
+If you have more than one clone of the discussion, it is okay for two student groups to work on the same myth, but each in a different clone of the discussion.

 Part B: Developing new sections of the Kialo discussion (focus of 1 class period)